ibm-messaging/mq-helm/samples/OpenShiftNativeHAMQAdvancedContainer/README.md

 1. To see how the pods work together in action, run the **oc get pod | grep secureapp** command on another terminal windows to view the current pods, and then delete the running pod (the one with the ready state of `1/1`) by running the command: **oc delete pod secureapphelm-ibm-mq-0** (where the pod name is customized based on which one is active).
 Once the active pod is deleted, the application connections will then reconnect to the other pod.

-1. You can clean up the resources by navigating to the *../deploy* directory and running the command **./cleanup.sh**.
+1. You can clean up the resources by navigating to the *../deploy* directory and running the command **./cleanup.sh <namespace>**.
 This will delete everything.
 Do not worry if you receive messages about PVCs not being found, this is a generic clean-up script and assumes a worst case scenario.